The Most Influential Figures in Crypto Right Now, Backed by Evidence

 How We Categorize Influence

 Crypto influence does not come from a single source.
 Some people shape the industry by building technology.
 Others do it by allocating capital at a scale that changes market structure.
 And a third group does it through policy and regulation, setting the rules that everyone else operates within.
-The most important figures of any given year tend to cluster across all three categories.

 THREE TYPES OF CRYPTO INFLUENCE